If you cannot send emails please make sure to check each step on this page.

 2 SMTP Username and Password

-Check that the you have entered your SMTP Username and Password in your email software correctly.
+Check that you have entered your SMTP Username and Password in your email software correctly.
 You can find out which values you should enter by logging in.

 3 SMTP Port Number